-The Shanghai-Hong Kong Stock Connect ("Shanghai Connect"), the first initiative under the Mutual Market Access pilot programme (the "Pilot Programme") between Mainland China and Hong Kong launched in November 2014, offers a brand new official channel for overseas investors to invest in the Mainland stock market and for Mainland investors to invest in the Hong Kong stock market.
-The channel enables closed-loop Renminbi funds flow across the border in an orderly manner, thereby reducing the potential risk impact on the Mainland domestic market.
-The extended initiative - Shenzhen-Hong Kong Stock Connect ("Shenzhen Connect"), with an expanded scope of eligible securities - will be launched shortly and expected to be before the end of 2016, subject to final regulatory approval.
-By then, the "Mutual Market" model across Shanghai, Shenzhen and Hong Kong will be basically formed.
-The Mutual Market model between Mainland China and Hong Kong is a symbolic breakthrough in the capital account opening process of Mainland China, under which global investment opportunities will be increasingly opened up to Mainland investors and more Mainland investors.
+The Shanghai-Hong Kong Stock Connect ("Shanghai Connect"), the first initiative under the Mutual Market Access pilot programme (the "Pilot Programme") between Mainland China and Hong Kong launched on 17 November 2014, offers a brand new official channel for overseas investors to invest in the Mainland stock market and for Mainland investors to invest in the Hong Kong stock market.
+The channel enables closed-loop Renminbi funds flow across the border in an orderly manner, thereby reducing the potential financial risk impact on the Mainland domestic market.
+The extended initiative - Shenzhen-Hong Kong Stock Connect ("Shenzhen Connect"), with an expanded scope of eligible securities - was already launched on 5 December 2016.
+The "Mutual Market" model across Shanghai, Shenzhen and Hong Kong has been basically formed.
+The Mutual Market model between Mainland China and Hong Kong is a symbolic breakthrough in the capital account opening process of Mainland China, under which global investment opportunities will be increasingly opened up to Mainland investors and more Mainland investment opportunities will be opened up to global investors.

 Experience of the Shanghai Connect shows that Mainland investors have an increasing appetite for investment in Hong Kong stocks through Southbound trading.
-Their investment interest is not limited to large-cap blue chips but also in smaller-sized stocks in various industries.
+Their investment is not limited to large-cap blue chips but also in smaller-sized stocks in various industries.
 In Northbound trading, global investors also have an increasing interest in smaller-sized Mainland stocks of diversified industries.
-The Shenzhen Connect will cover more small-sized stocks to meet the needs of both Mainland and global investors.
-The Mutual Market Access scheme, subject to regulatory approval, will be extended to exchange-traded funds (ETFs) in due course and possibly in the future to bonds and other securities, commodities and derivative products.
-Through Southbound trading under the "Mutual Market" model, Mainland investors are open to global asset allocation opportunities for potentially better risk-adjusted returns and an increasingly diversified scope of investment and risk management instruments than in the domestic market.
+The Shenzhen Connect covers more small-sized stocks to meet the needs of both Mainland and global investors.
+Regulators on both sides had reached consensus on, extending the Mutual Market Access scheme to cover exchange-traded funds (ETFs), for which specific schedule will be separately announced.
+Subject to regulatory approval, the scheme can possibly be extended to bonds and other securities, commodities and derivative products in the future.
+Through Southbound trading under the "Mutual Market" model, Mainland investors are open to global asset allocation opportunities for potentially better returns and an increasingly diversified scope of investment and risk management instruments than in the domestic market.
 Trading experience in an international market would also help nurture the maturity of Mainland investors, especially the retail investors.

-With increasing cross-border investment activities, there will likely be increasing investor demand for the inclusion in the Mutual Market model of related cross-border portfolio hedging tools such as RMB equity derivatives, RMB interest rate and currency derivatives.
+With increasing cross-border investment activities, there will likely be increasing demand for the inclusion in the Mutual Market model of related cross-border portfolio hedging tools such as RMB equity derivatives, RMB interest rate and currency derivatives.